Srekel/the-debuginator/README.md

 Tested with 10000 menu items with no noticable hit on my laptop running a debug build.
 That's good enough for me!
 Hey, it's a debug menu.

-Though I will likely do some proper profiling and optimization later on.

 ### :heavy_check_mark: Search filter

 Quickly and easily filter the items to find the one you want.
 Uses a fuzzy search mechanism to allow a user who isn't entirely sure what something is called to find it quickly.
 Adding a space to the search makes the filter run in "exact" mode; each part of the filter must be matched as-is.

 Check my post on this for a bit of details about it: https://medium.com/@Srekel/implementing-a-fuzzy-search-algorithm-for-the-debuginator-cacc349e6c55

+### :heavy_check_mark: Save/Load of settings

+So you start up with the settings you had when you exited.
+Simple interface, application needs to do most of the work.

+### :heavy_check_mark: Dynamic add and remove of items

+So you could, for example, have items that are only available when you are in the game's menu, or have one item for each enemy in the game.

 ### :small_blue_diamond: Hierarchical

 Put things in folders in folders.
-Support for expanding and collapsing folders.
+TODO: Support for expanding and collapsing folders.

-### :small_blue_diamond: Save/Load of settings

-So you start up with the settings you had when you exited.
-Simple interface, application needs to do most of the work.

 ### :small_blue_diamond: Input